testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 2.
 Start docker-compose using code in the global setup process

 :white_check_mark:  **Do:** In a typical multi-process test runner (e.g. Mocha, Jest), the infrastructure should be started in a global setup/hook ([Jest global setup](https://jestjs.io/docs/en/configuration#globalsetup-string), [Mocha global fixture](https://mochajs.org/#global-setup-fixtures)  using custom code that spin up the docker-compose file.
-This takes away common workflows pains - DB is an explicit dependency of the tests and tests can not fail becuase the DB is down.
+This takes away common workflows pains - The DB is an explicit dependency of the tests and tests can not fail becuase the DB is down.
 Everything happens automatically, no developers wonder what setup steps did they miss.
 In addition, the DB is not instantiated per process or per file, rather once and only once.
 On the global teardown phase we obviously need to shutoff (See dedicated bullet below)

 <br/>